zlzxFCC/zlzxFCC.github.io/_posts/2015-06-20-blog-tutorial.md

 ### Archive

-A博客is expected to host many posts, so you will need an archive with pagination, which in a nutshell it's a grouping of your posts in pages, in reverse chronological order.
+Ablogis expected to host many posts, so you will need an archive with pagination, which in a nutshell it's a grouping of your posts in pages, in reverse chronological order.
 You can define the number of posts that are displayed per page by changing: